yabinmeng/nosqlbench-build-docs/site/content/apps/cqlgen.md

 * default timeouts
 * block naming and construction (which type of operations are included in each)

-These are mostly controlled by a series of processing steps known as transformers.
+These are mostly controlled by a series of processing phases known as transformers.
 Some transformers depend on others upstream, but if the data provided is not sufficient, they will silently pass-through.